maurocasas/fastindex/README.md

+[DEPRECATED]

+Google has terminated the Indexing API thus making this project obsolete.
+Most companies around indexing have also shutdown.

+Thanks for your interest!

 # About the project

 FastIndex is an open-source and self-hostable alternative to TagParrot, Omega Indexer, URLMonitor, and similar tools.
 It helps your sites get crawled & indexed faster by Google Search Console.